AtharKharal/AtharKharal/README.md

 Welcome to my GitHub profile.
 I’m a Technical Writer and Documentation Engineer with a PhD in Mathematics and a strong foundation in data-driven programming, version-controlled documentation, and docs-as-code infrastructure.
 I specialize in transforming complex technical domains into clear, actionable, and version-aware documentation using tools like **AsciiDoc**, **Antora**, **Git**, **LaTeX**, and **Markdown**.

-## 🔍 Current Focus
+## 🔍 Work Focus

-My current work centers on building **multi-repo, multi-version documentation sites** using Antora.
+My work centers on building **multi-repo, multi-version documentation sites** using Antora.
 These sites replicate real-world enterprise documentation ecosystems such as Red Hat OpenShift.
 The objective is to model modular documentation workflows that are CI/CD-ready, Git-native, and easily scalable.

 I am actively exploring: